ashishumrey009/up-assignment/README.md

 You will also see any lint errors in the console.

 ### Database file
-Database file is given as database-dump.sql
+Database file is given as
+### `database-dump.sql`

+Import db file in mysql.

 ### For Application
-In The dash boad list of category is given when you click All it will show all the category.<br />
+In The dash board list of category is given when you click All it will show all the category.<br />
 In order to see the functionality click on "burger" tab in category where you can see the filter as well as search functionality.